 Subaru Legacy

-A $10k budget will definitely find you one, and the headlamps will definitely need to be polished because every one we looked at had cloudy lenses.
+A $10k budget will definitely find you a pre-owned example, and the headlamps will definitely need to be polished because every one we looked at had cloudy lenses.
 But if that’s the worst of your issues, you’re doing pretty well.
-Additionally, their reliability has been pretty decent over the years.
+Additionally, their reliability has been solid over the years.

 When shopping for a Subaru Legacy, expect a comfortable ride and a truly sensible commuter car to use for all seasons.